Struggling with Anger Issues? Help is Available

 Eating disorders are complex and are often misunderstood.
 If someone doesn’t know the underlying issues, they can often wonder “Why does this person hate food so much that they throw it up?”

 This might sound strange, but most eating disorders aren’t actually about food.
 People with eating disorders use it as a form of control.
-Though they find their surroundings uncontrollable they can at least control how much or how little food they consume.
+Though they find their surroundings uncontrollable, they can at least control how much or how little food they consume.
+Newport Beach Christian Counseling provides support and understanding for those struggling with eating disorders.

 How Do Eating Disorders Happen?